 The oldest, St Bartholomew's Alms houses, were built in 1618, and replaced the earlier hospital of the same name.
-The 15th century Litten Chapel (in Newtown Road, but essentially part of The City) started life as St. Bartholomew's School and then served the hospital as a chapel.
+The 15th century Litten Chapel (in Newtown Road, but essentially part of The City) started life as part of St. Bartholomew's Hospital, then became a base for St Bartholomew's school as well as a chapel for St Bartholomew's almhouses (a continuation of the Hospital), and continued as both until the middle of the 19th century, when a separate schoolroom was built south of The Litten..
 Original stone windows can be seen but its real glory lies in the carved timber trusses inside.